 Choose whole grains, such as whole-wheat bread, oatmeal, popcorn, quinoa, or brown or wild rice.
 Limit refined grains such as white bread, pasta and rice.

 Your child should drink a minimum of 17 to 20 ounces of milk a day.
-You may also substitute one cup of milk with 1 cup of yogurt or soy milk , 1½ ounces of natural cheese (around the size of four stacked dice), or two ounces of processed cheese (around the size of five stacked dice).
+You may also substitute one cup of milk with one cup of yogurt or soy milk , 1½ ounces of natural cheese (around the size of four stacked dice), or two ounces of processed cheese (around the size of five stacked dice).

 There are no new vaccinations due this month.
 To find out what vaccinations your child should have got up to now, and check if this schedule is up-to-date, click here.

 It’s also important to teach and encourage your child to practice good hygiene, especially hand-washing which can help prevent the spread of illnesses.

 When to talk to a doctor